microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 Create new navigation property to definitions for teamwork

 ### [New-MgTeamworkWorkforceIntegration](New-MgTeamworkWorkforceIntegration.md)
-Create a new workforceIntegration object.
+Create new navigation property to workforceIntegrations for teamwork

 ### [New-MgUserChat](New-MgUserChat.md)
 Create new navigation property to chats for users

 ### [New-MgUserChatInstalledApp](New-MgUserChatInstalledApp.md)
-Install a teamsApp to the specified chat.
+Create new navigation property to installedApps for users

 ### [New-MgUserChatMember](New-MgUserChatMember.md)
-Add a conversationMember to a chat.
+Create new navigation property to members for users

 ### [New-MgUserChatMessage](New-MgUserChatMessage.md)
-Send a new chatMessage in the specified chat.
-This API cannot create a new chat; you must use the list chats method to retrieve the ID of an existing chat before creating a chat message.
+Create new navigation property to messages for users

 ### [New-MgUserChatMessageHostedContent](New-MgUserChatMessageHostedContent.md)
 Create new navigation property to hostedContents for users

 ### [New-MgUserChatMessageReply](New-MgUserChatMessageReply.md)
-Send a new reply to a chatMessage in a specified channel.
+Create new navigation property to replies for users

 ### [New-MgUserChatMessageReplyHostedContent](New-MgUserChatMessageReplyHostedContent.md)
 Create new navigation property to hostedContents for users